Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 16. Go All Dark

-If you want a completely dark design, then black lacquered walls and cabinets should be your go-to options.
+If you want a completely dark design, black lacquered walls and cabinets should be your go-to option.
 These are paired with a grasscloth backsplash that adds a bit of brightness to the kitchen.

-This design works great with shiny metallic appliances, just like the mirrored backsplash option.
-The only difference is, you can go all out with creative pops of color, to add a bit of brightness to the overall design.
+This design works great with shiny metallic appliances, like the mirrored backsplash option.
+The only difference is that you can go all out with creative pops of color to add a bit of brightness to the overall design.

 17. Consider Using Exposed Cabinetry